 Treatment Supervisor, Outpatient

 Carol began her journey in the field of chemical dependency with Olalla as an intern in 1994 and became the inpatient women’s counselor in 1995.
 She is currently at the outpatient site, where she is serves as the Lead Counselor, the women’s counselor, as well as managing one of the intensive outpatient groups, plus aftercare and relapse prevention groups.
 Carol is very dedicated to her family and volunteers readily for recovery based activities and events.
 She is a member of CDPWS and NADAAC.
 Her laughter is contagious and her spirit is unwavering.
 Carol has been in the field of addiction treatment for over 21 years.

-Peper Owens-Brown, BA, CDPT
+Peper Owens-Brown, MSW, CDPT

 Inpatient Counselor, Raven Group